 Jack fit the first profile to a “T”.
 His home was free and clear, he didn’t need the money for at least five years, and he had no plans to sell.

 Jack was an ideal candidate, but he missed out on a great opportunity because he wasn’t willing to be open-minded and listen my advice.
-Unfortunately, he fell prey to some conventional “wisdom” that’s been floating around for some time.
+Unfortunately, he fell prey to some conventional “wisdom” that’s been floating around for a while.

 The conventional wisdom

 Unfortunately, many journalists and financial professionals think it’s better to wait as long as possible to get a reverse mortgage.
-Check out the following, which appeared recently in an article by Robin Hartill in the Tampa Bay Times:
+Check out the following advice, which appeared a while back in an article by Robin Hartill in the Tampa Bay Times:

 But if you decide to pursue a reverse mortgage, try to wait as long as possible.
 Generally, the older you are when you take out a reverse mortgage, the higher your payout will be.